Leslie Duncan - Licensed Funeral Director

 Q: Is it possible to prearrange cremation services?

 Yes.
 You can prearrange your service with us or if you so wish the services can be prepaid which locks in the prices.
-We have an open house policy at our facility which means you can drop by and view our establishment or call anytime for information.

 Definitions of Funeral Terms